sagemath/trac_to_gh/Issue 6302.md

 # Issue 6302: [with patch; needs review] make openopt an optional spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6302

 Original creator: was